ArchGalileu/pessoal2018/content/page/bilhetes.en.md

 ![
 Gaspar Santos](/images/gaspar-wide.png)

-You can purchase tickets online on the calendar below at any time or in person, available 3 hours before, next to the entrance of [Igreja de São Nicolau, Porto](https://pt.wikipedia.org/wiki/Igreja_de_S%C3%A3o_Nicolau_ (Porto) "Wikipedia page")
+You can purchase tickets online on the calendar below at any time or in person, available 3 hours before, next to the entrance of [Igreja de São Nicolau, Porto](https://pt.wikipedia.org/wiki/Igreja_de_S%C3%A3o_Nicolau_(Porto))

 We accept, in addition to cards and transfers, online payments in ![Bitcoin by Lightning Network](/images/bitcoinsmall.png)